Francisco Oller: Legacy and remembrance

-Oller was responsible for bringing Realism and Impressionism to San Juan, Puerto Rico.
+Oller was responsible for bringing Realism and Impressionism to San Juan.
 Combining them with the artistic traditions of San Juan, he revolutionized the school of painting in Puerto Rico and throughout the Caribbean region.
 Oller also helped bring outside world events by drawing them and displaying them publicly.
 Many Puerto Rican artists have followed in Oller's footsteps, including Ramón Fradé (1875-1954) and Miguel Pou (1880-1968).

-The town of Cataño in Puerto Rico, named a high school after him and the City of New York renamed P.S.61 in The Bronx P.S.
+The municipality of Cataño in Puerto Rico, named a high school after him, and the City of New York renamed P.S.61 in The Bronx P.S.
 Francisco Oller.
-There is also a Francisco Oller Library in the Escuela de Artes Plásticas (School of Plastic Arts) in San Juan.
-The Francisco Oller Museum where many artists, such as Tomás Batista, exhibit their work is located in the city of Bayamón.
+There is also a Francisco Oller Library in the School of Plastic Arts and Design of Puerto Rico (Escuela de Artes Plásticas y Diseño de Puerto Rico) in Old San Juan.
+The Francisco Oller Museum, where many artists, such as Tomás Batista, exhibit their work, is located in the city of Bayamón.
 In Buffalo, New York there is a Francisco Oller and Diego Rivera Museum of Art where Manuel Rivera-Ortiz and other artists have exhibited their work.